Light and crumbly, fluffy and moist, these traditional Irish Scones are just waiting for a slathering of clotted cream

 – Stir the egg/half & half mixture into the flour with a wooden spoon until moistened.

-– Then use floured hands to lightly bring the dough together.
+– Then use your hands to lightly bring the dough together.

 4) Knead the dough just until it comes together, then pat into a round 1-inch thick.

-– Turn the dough out onto a lightly floured surface and knead as briefly as possible, bringing in the loose bits, pushing everything together, and folding the dough over just until it all comes together and the surface is smooth.
+– Turn the dough out onto a smooth surface and knead as briefly as possible, bringing in the loose bits, pushing everything together, and folding the dough over just until it all comes together.

-– Pat or gently roll into a 1-inch thick round.
+– Pat or gently roll the dough into a 1-inch thick round with a rolling pin.

 5) Rest and refrigerate the dough.

 – Wrap the round with plastic wrap and refrigerate for at least 30 minutes and as long as overnight.